 There are also some graduate jobs with very specialist contractors.
-For example, in coastal and marine, there are companies specialsing in dredging and reclamation, off-shore installations and specialist shipping.
+For example, in coastal and marine, there are companies specialising in dredging and reclamation, off-shore installations and specialist shipping.

-In some industry sectors, including water and rail, you can work for client organisations (such as Network Rail, a water supply company or a local authority), often in a design-based or project management role.
+In some industry sectors, including water and rail, you can work for client organisations (such as Network Rail, a water supply company or a local authority).
+Depending on the organisation, you might be in a design-based, maintenance-based or project management role.

 The main industries or specialisms you could work in are:

 - Airports: Typical projects involve modifying existing airports, including the runways and taxiways (‘airside infrastructure’), maintenance and cargo facilities (‘airside support services’), and terminal buildings.